 A short walk from the house is the Dairy, which is elegant enough to be a stately home in miniature.
-I had to wonder of the dairy maid appreciated her working conditions!
-Unfortunately the Dairy has restricted opening hours, so do check head if you'd like to see the interior.
+I had to wonder if the dairymaid appreciated her working conditions!
+Unfortunately, the Dairy has restricted opening hours, so do check ahead if you'd like to see the interior.

 The nearest tube stations are Golders Green or Archway, then bus 210.
 If you fancy a walk across Hampstead Heath (its worth it!)
 I've used Hampstead tube station then walked up Parliament Hill to the Heath.
 If you are coming by car there is a very small English Heritage paid parking area at West Lodge off Hampstead Lane, and if you are lucky (like we were) you can find a free parking space on Hampstead Lane itself and take a short walk from the West Gate to the house.

 About Kenwood House